 This module examines reviewer biases, conflicts of interest, and misconduct.

 Students learn about peer review from a journal editor’s point of view.

 8. Working with your supervisor

 This section will explain the role you play as a supervisor in the last modules of the course.

 9. Pre-publication reviews

 Students learn how to put themselves forward for pre-publication peer review and about the expectations and requirements involved.

 10. Post-publication reviews

-In this module students practice everything they've learnt throughout the course by writing full post-publication reviews.
+In this module students learn about post-publication reviews and practice everything they've learnt throughout the course by updating their reviews into full reviews.